 Instructions

-- In cup of boiled water place dry white mushrooms, let them soak for 20 minutes.
-Drain water and slice them into small pieces.
+- Place the dry white mushrooms into a cup of boiled water.
+Let them soak for 20 minutes.
+Then, drain the water and slice them into small pieces.

-- In a small pot, boil chicken gizzards for about 10 minutes, rinse them.
-Add gizzards back to the cooking pot, fill it with 4 quarts of water.
-Season with salt, add a few bay leaves.
+- In a small pot, boil the chicken gizzards for about 10 minutes, then rinse them.
+Add the gizzards back to the cooking pot, then fill it with 4 quarts of water.
+Season with salt and add a few bay leaves.

-- Sautée your carrots, onions, with 4 tablespoons cooking oil.
+- Sautée the carrots and onions with four tablespoons of oil.
 Sautée until vegetables are soft (7-10 minutes).Add them to the boiling gizzards.

-- Add mushrooms and rice; let it simmer for about 15 minutes.
-Add sliced potatoes into the water and boil 10-15 minutes.
-Season with ground pepper, salt to taste.
+- Add the mushrooms and rice, then let the soup simmer for about 15 minutes.
+Add in the sliced potatoes and boil for 10-15 minutes.
+Season with ground pepper and salt to taste.

 - Add parsley and green onions.
 Remove from heat and serve.